Hiring scorecard

 Score the next contractor hire before payroll makes the business heavier.

-This scorecard helps contractors decide whether the next hire should be a field tech, crew lead, estimator, dispatcher, admin, or project coordinator — and what to test before making an offer.
+This scorecard helps trade service owners decide whether the next hire should be a field tech, crew lead, estimator, dispatcher, admin, or project coordinator — and what to test before making an offer.
+It keeps hiring tied to the full ProTradeHQ growth system: demand, margin, operations, training, reviews, and owner time.

 Pipeline rule